 An initial supply of trial devices will be provided to the study team at each participating centre.
 Usage of devices will be monitored on a regular basis and additional devices will be provided as appropriate.
-All Investigational devices will be marked 'for clinical investigation only' and sites will be instructed to keep these secure and separate from standard stock.
-Non-investigational devices provided will be labelled for use in the AiDAPT trial only.
+Devices provided for use in the study should be labelled for use in the AiDAPT trial only.